Grayside Wind Farm LiDAR Installation

 Implementation

-WIFI and uses 3G to send its data to WindCube Insights Analytics.
-This is a powerful cloud-based software that enables easier, IEC-compliant power performance testing (PPT) and analysis.
-With it, operators can perform quick, simple, transparent PPT, with IEC-compliant filtering, AEP calculation, and uncertainties reporting.
+The remote location meant very challenging terrain and required the use of off-road and agricultural vehicles for access.
+With no mains power available Dulas then deployed the CE marked DuraSource remote power supply to provide a reliable electricity source.
+The WindCube can be operated remotely via WIFI and uses 3G to send its data to WindCube Insights Analytics, a powerful cloud-based software that enables easier, IEC-compliant power performance testing (PPT) and analysis.
+Operators can then perform quick, simple, transparent PPT, with IEC-compliant filtering, AEP calculation, and uncertainties reporting.

 “A good wind measurement strategy which reduces uncertainty around wind resource estimation can mean higher leverage when seeking financing.
 It allows the developer to increase the rate of return on their company equity.”